-Its not their fault.
-We feel that it is when its our child but they have to know so much and what ails the human body can be such guess work.
+It is not their fault.
+We feel that it is when it is our child but they have to know so much and what ails the human body can be such guesswork.
 They could help themselves and our children however if they remember to add that one little screen to routine blood or urine work-ups.
 A stick in urine will still show the presence of ketones.
 Asking any parent of a child with diabetes how long it takes.
 Its a matter of seconds and the urine sticks are cheap.

 Know the signs of Type 1 Diabetes

 In 15 years a lot has changed.
 Our meters no longer take 30-60 seconds to produce a reading.
 There are other background insulin options besides NPH.
 Insulin pumps are now so smart that they can talk to continuous glucose monitors.
 Continuous Glucose monitors are no longer items that are blinded and reserved for only select hospitals.

 Type 1 diabetes is finding itself in the mainstream media.
 Insulin pumps are being shown and discussed in various television shows.